Specification

 RoleResponsibility

 IssuerOwns an ECDH P-256 key pair.
-On unlock, verifies both JWTs, checks integrity proofs, unseals keys, and returns them to the client.
+On unlock, reads scope from each entry, unwraps keys using scope as wrap AAD, and returns them to the client.
+Optionally verifies resourceJWT for publisher trust.

 ClientParses DCA data from the page, calls the issuer's unlock endpoint, receives keys, and decrypts content locally with AES-256-GCM.